rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 Subctl is a very nice tool in order to investigate more details about the status of the Endpoints, connections, and gateway details among others.

-* Execute a general subctl show to get all the details and the current status:
+* Execute a general 'subctl show' to get all the details and the current status:

 ```
 subctl show all --kubeconfig /tmp/test/aws-sub2/aws-sub2-kubeconfig.yaml